exbibyte/sample_planning/README.md

 * triangulation is done using Triangle software from http://www.cs.cmu.edu/~quake/triangle.html
 * the maps are converted into a format for Triangle to process and output is loadable into our planner, these intermediate files are stored at /maps_custom/<game>/poly
 * some maps might have bad triangulation not useable for the planner
-* build and run in release mode with: cargo run --release --bin planner -- -e \<.ele file path> -n \<.node file path>
+* build and run in release mode with: cargo run --release --bin planner -- -e \<.ele file path> -n \<.node file path> -p \<problem_instance_name>
-  * (eg: cargo run --release --bin planner -- -e maps_custom/dragon_age/poly/ost100d.1.ele -n maps_custom/dragon_age/poly/ost100d.1.node -i 500000
+  * (eg: cargo run --release --bin planner -- -e maps_custom/dragon_age/poly/ost100d.1.ele -n maps_custom/dragon_age/poly/ost100d.1.node -p ost100d -i 500000
 * required arguments:
   * -e \<.ele file path>
   * -n \<.node file path>